mcjohnalds/learn-ray-marching/Fractals.md

 We'll take a quick detour from ray marching for a second to discuss the Mandelbrot fractal.
-The Mandelbrot set is all values of $c$ where the sequence
+The Mandelbrot set is all values of $c$ where the sequence $z_n$ given by

 $$
-    z_{n+1} = z_n^2 + c
+    z_{n+1} = z_n^2 + c,\\
+    z_1 = 0,
 $$

-diverges, for $z$ and $c$ as complex numbers.
-We can visualize this sequence in two dimensions by mapping $c$'s real part to `gl_FragCoord.x` and the imaginary part to `gl_FragCoor.y`.
-If we color a pixel white when the series converges and black when it diverges, then we get the Mandelbrot fractal.
+does not diverge, for $z$ and $c$ as complex numbers.
+We can visualize this sequence in two dimensions by mapping $c$'s real part to `gl_FragCoord.x` and the imaginary part to `gl_FragCoor.y`, and iterating this series for different values of $c$ to see if it diverges.
+If we color a pixel white when the series diverges and black otherwise, then we get the Mandelbrot fractal.

-(insert pic)

 One algorithm to draw this is as follows:

-For each pixel, we first set $c$ to the range $(-2.5,-1) \leq c \leq (1, 1)$.
-The entire interesting portion of the Mandelbrot set is contained within this range\*, although we can zoom in anywhere on the edge of the fractal as far as we want, and we'll keep seeing more cool fractal things.
+For each pixel, we first set $c$ to the range $(-2.5,-1) \leq c \leq (1, 1)$, as the entire interesting portion of the Mandelbrot set is contained within this range\*, although we can zoom in anywhere on the edge of the fractal as far as we want, and we'll keep seeing more cool fractal things.

 ```glsl
 vec2 c = gl_FragCoord.xy / resolution; // 0 <= c <= 1